rtk-rnjn/Parrot/.github/instructions/discord.ext.tasks.md

 # before
 it = channel.history()
 first = await it.next()
-if first.content == 'do not iterate':
+if first.content == "do not iterate":
     return
 async for message in it:
     ...